 Yellow-bellied sea snake

-Unlikely to be confused with the marine kraits that reach New Zealand due to its striking black, and yellow colouration, and drastically different body morphology.
+Unlikely to be confused with the other marine snake species which reach Aotearoa's shores due to their striking black, and yellow colouration, and drastically different body morphology.

 Ecology and Habitat